Durability: For chat bots, pending approvals can survive a gateway restart when you configure an

 Slack approval

-Routes approval requests to a channel humans already watch.
+Routes approval requests to a channel humans already watch — great for CI pipelines that need human gating.

 Set timeouts